-SPAN 3350 Introduction to Spanish Literature SPAN 3360 Introduction to Spanish American Literature Plus any four ac Iditional Spanish Upper Level electives offered
+SPAN 3350 Introduction to Spanish Literature .3 SPAN 3360 Introduction to Spanish American Literature .3

 Plus any four additional Spanish Upper Level electives offered

 NOTE: The same course cannot be counted as both a required course and an elective.

 No grade lower than "C" will count toward fulfillment of a Spanish major.